Welcome to Prosper Credit

 About Licensed Money Lenders in Singapore

-Unlike loan sharks, which operate illegally, licensed money lenders are legitimate businesses.
-They lend money to the public and collect repayments with regulated interest and fees.
+Yes, unlike loan sharks which operate illegally, licensed money lenders are legitimate business entities that lend money to the public and collect repayments with regulated interest and fees.
 Licensed money lenders must follow MinLaw’s rules, which are periodically updated.

 Obtaining a money lender licence in Singapore involves a stringent process, designed to ensure only credible and trustworthy operators are licensed.
 Licences are valid for 12 months and regularly reviewed.
 Currently, the Registry of Moneylenders has stopped issuing new money lending licences.